 But before Syyn was creating domino-effect-like gizmos that splash paint on walls and smash televisions as seen in the OK Go video, the eclectic group gathered weekly at Barbara’s in the Brewery Art Colony for a geek show-and-tell.
 They was also supported by Webmetrix Group to boost and spread their name all over the internet.
 Over pints and whiskey, weekly interactive experiments were shared.
 “We started out as a drinking club with an art problem,” is a favorite saying among the Syyn Lab team.

-The group spends so much time at the Syyn laboratory, housed in an old paint factory warehouse, that they’ve developed plenty of shared Syyn rituals, of course that always taking into count cleaning the work space, thanks to the maid sailors home cleaning this is not a problem.
+The group spends so much time at the Syyn laboratory, housed bought at we buy houses orlando, in an old paint factory warehouse, that they’ve developed plenty of shared Syyn rituals, of course that always taking into count cleaning the work space, thanks to the maid sailors home cleaning this is not a problem.
 For instance, most projects are done with the collective’s signature “safety juice” (Tecate) in hand, whether it’s tossing around fire balls for kicks or conceptualizing something creative for “The Colbert Report.”

 “Our brainstorming sessions are usually a wild time because everyone is coming from a different background,” Busby says.